 For interest, I ran the model for the USA at the same time, as it is so easy to source the USA Worldometers data.
 Only one lockdown event is shown in my model charts for the US, as I don’t have detailed data for the US on Government actions and population and individual reactions, on which I have done more work for the UK – the USA not being my principal focus.

-If I had been modelling the USA at the time, I should expect I would have made som some intervention easing settings in the summer period for the USA, judging by what we have seen of the growth in the USA’s numbers of cases and deaths during that period.
+If I had been modelling the USA at the time, I should expect I would have made some intervention easing settings in the summer period for the USA, judging by the growth we have seen in the USA’s numbers of cases and deaths during that period.

 Those relaxations, both at state level and individually, have, in my view, frustrated many forecasts (some made somewhat rashly, and not couched with caveats), including the one by Michael Levitt made as recently as mid-July for August 25th (to which I referred in some detail in my September 2nd post) when both the quantum of the US numbers, and the continuing upward slopes for deaths and cases were quite contrary to his expectation.
 We can see that reflected in my model’s unamended figures, following the 74% effective March 24th lockdown event, representing the first somewhat serious reaction to the epidemic in the USA.